cotes2020/jekyll-theme-chirpy/README.md

 * `avatar`

     It defines the image file location of avatar.
 The sample image is `/assets/img/sample/avatar.jpg`, and should be replaced by your own one(a square image).
-Notice that a huge image file will increase the load time of your site, so keep your avatar image size as samll as possible(may be *<https://tinypng.com/>* will help).
+Notice that a huge image file will increase the load time of your site, so keep your avatar image size as small as possible(may be *<https://tinypng.com/>* will help).

 * `timezone`